 How to Use a Tile Cutter That Isn’t Manual

 Don’t let the fact that professional tile installers use these tile cutters intimidate you!
-Anyone can learn how to use even professional grade cutters with adequate time and extra tiles to practice with.
-You don’t need to go big either—a portable electric tile cutter can make any job easier, and there are many powerful options on the market that are very fit for beginners.
+Anyone can learn how to use professional grade cutters with adequate time and extra tiles to practice with.
+You don’t need to go big either—a portable electric tile cutter can make any job easier, and there are many powerful options on the market that are great for beginners.

 You can cut any tile on a wet saw.
 That said, there are certain tile materials that do better on this type of cutting tool, such as: